markusdd/labelcutter/README.md

 - add support for more labels and formats (if needed)
 - make outfilename configurable
-- code refactor: define a container per input label type that describes the needed transformations
+- code refactor: define a container per input label type that describes the needed transformations or at least factor out some repeated functions

 **Examples:**

-Example below, converted via: `python labelcutter.py --type DHL_A4 example_DHL_A4.pdf`
+Example below, converted via: `python labelcutter.py --type DHL_A4 assets/example_DHL_A4.pdf`

 | Original (Example: DHL Germany on A4) | Label only extracted by labelcutter for proper 103x199mm DHL Labels |
 |---|---|